benmelz/ioprio/README.md

 # ioprio

-Simple wrappers for linux ioprio syscalls.
+Simple wrappers and helpers for linux ioprio syscalls.

 ## Installation